 On the way out, please leave any comments you might have in our foyer suggestion box.
 Your feedback helps us improve the experience for visitors.

 The Intelligent Whale

 The centerpiece of the Museum is the Intelligent Whale, a primitive post Civil War submarine powered by human muscle.
-Ideally four sailors would crank the propeller while up to six other crewmen labored to keep the submarine on course and off the bottom.
+Ideally four sailors would crank the propeller while the other crewmen labored to keep the submarine on course and off the bottom.
 At least one crew member was tasked with leaving the sub through the wooden door in the submarine’s hull floor and transporting and attaching a mine to the hull of an enemy vessel.

 You can actually poke your head up inside from beneath the sub and get a feel for how much space there was for the complement of 6 crewmen.
 Learn more.